AyushKadam4488/AyushKadam4488/README.md

 <img align="right" alt="GIF" src="https://www.techbabble.zone/content/images/size/w2000/2021/07/46207-programmer-1.gif" width="400" height="320" />

 <span align="left">
-I'm Ayush Kadam, a passionate self-taught full stack web developer and a freelance software engineer from india and self-motivated constantly experimenting with new technologies and techniques.
-  </br></br>
-I'm very passionate about Web Development, open-source enthusiast and strive to better myself as a developer, and the development community as a whole.
+I am a self-motivated youngster who has been doing coding practices scince school and constantly experimenting with new technologies and techniques.
+I am very passionate about Development and strive to better myself as a developer, and the development community as a whole.
-  </br></br>

 - 💼 any freelance work? do reach, [email](mailto:ayushsunilkadam@gmail.com) :)
 - 💬 ask me about anything, i am happy to help;